 - Cut the fabric slightly bigger than the template that comes with the kit.
 It is better to trim off excess fabric once you get the button inside the rubber mold than struggle to get the fabric centered.

-- Holding the pusher over the back to hammer it in place is very hard!
-It slides out, you have to hammer it sideways trying to avoid your finger tip, then hammer the other side…ugh!
-My super smart tip to you that I didn’t figure out until I was halfway through; hot glue the pusher to a wooden paint stir stick so you don’t catch your fingers while trying to hammer it in place!
-My poor blue finger.
+- Holding the pusher over the button to hammer it in place is very hard!
+It slides out.
+My super smart tip is to hot glue the pusher to a wooden paint stir stick so you don’t catch your fingers while hammering it in place!

-You will need a long upholstery needle with a fat eye, regular buttons, and upholstery twine.
-This smooth twine unravels easily, but it is the best for pulling through the foam and fabric.
+Use a long upholstery needle with a fat eye, regular buttons, and upholstery twine.
+This twine is thicker than upholstery thread and smoother than some types of twine, which causes it to unravel easily, but it is the best for pulling through the foam and fabric.
 Just be sure you knot it well (and many times) so it won’t unravel or loosen over time.

 Start by threading a long piece of twine through your needle, then threading a button through to the ends.
 You’ll want to really make that button stay securely at the bottom.
 Go ahead and thread it through all 4 holes securely (as if you were sewing on a button) and tie several knots.